wshon/madedit-mod/README.txt

 ChangeLog:
 ----------
+Mod v0.2.6
+1. Add shortcut to Show All Chars(Space, Tab and EOL) .
+Update Simplified Chinese

 Mod v0.2.5.4
 1. ColumnAlign to align the 'short line'(EOL is ahead of the caret position)
 2. Add URL of dictionary download in About Dialog